Alberta's adult learning system

 • may provide academic upgrading and adult foundational learning programs

-• don't offer graduate level programs, unless already approved to do so (for example, Alberta University of the Arts)
+• do not offer graduate level programs, unless already approved to do so (for example, Master of Fine Arts at Alberta University of the Arts)

 Read more about the different types of publicly funded post-secondary institutions.